chweser/boot.dev/README.md

 #boot.dev
-This the initial from the online repository
+This the initial from the online repository git